tripledio/tripledio.github.io/_posts/2019-05-07-dependency-inversion-principle.md

 ### DIP is not DI or IOC

-The dependency inversion principle is often confused with dependency injection (DI).
-But these are two separate things. https://en.wikipedia.org/wiki/Dependency_injection
+The dependency inversion principle is often confused with [dependency injection (DI)](https://en.wikipedia.org/wiki/Dependency_injection).
+But these are two separate things.
 Dependency injection is a technique whereby one supplies the dependencies to an object.
 The intent behind dependency injection is to achieve separation of concerns between the construction and the use of objects.
 It states nothing on the relative importance between those objects or if an abstraction is used.

 Dependency injection in itself is a form of the broader technique of inversion of control (IOC).
 IOC in itself can support DIP.
 But it is not because we use DI or IOC that we are necessarily applying DIP.

 ## DIP at work

 ### How to obtain instances of a low level module
 Who instantiates an implementation if it’s located in an an other module?
 If we're using an IOC container, the IOC container could create the instance of the low level module and inject it where necessary.
-So an IOC container makes it real easy to inject low level details into our high level modules.
+So **an IOC container makes it really easy to inject low level details into our high level modules**.
 But as we stated before, we still need to provide the proper abstractions ourselves.

-However when we don't use an IOC container, we can use the Abstract Factory pattern for injecting low level details into our high level modules.
+However when we don't use an IOC container, we can use the **Abstract Factory pattern for injecting low level details into our high level modules**.
 When applied across layers, the abstract factory illustrates nicely how high level modules can obtain references to low level instances.

 ![Introduce a factory](/img/posts/dip/withFactory.png){:width="500px"}